>

 The first church building was erected during the ministry of Rev. S. S. Ashley.
 The building committee was authorized on December 13, 1875.
 To pay for a perch of stone that had already been delivered on the lot.
 The lot was located at the northeastern corner of Courtland and Houston Streets.
 The doors of this structure were opened for services on November 18, 1877.
 The design was that of the typical New England “Meeting House” made of red brick with a spire, a gray slated roof which was set upon a velvet-green lawn.

 Sturdy oak chairs were used in the main auditorium and long hard pine benches in the basement Sunday School rooms.
 The windows of the first floor, done in soft shades of green, showed entwining grape vines with deep purple grapes.
-A red ribbon threaded it all, “symbolizing the interdepdence of a rich life and the blood of Christ.”
+A red ribbon threaded it all, “symbolizing the interdependence of a rich life and the blood of Christ.”
 There was a comfortable and serene atmosphere which attuned one for worship.

 The American Missionary Association financed the venture.
 The congregation’s supplement was $2,000.00, a reverent sacrifice.
 The A.M.A. also financed and stationed Miss Lizzie Stevenson as Official Missionary of the church.